mattkeys/ACF-Conditional-Taxonomy-Rules/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin expands on the ACF conditional functionality to allow for taxonomy field types and terms to be selected for conditional rules.
+This plugin expands on the ACF conditional functionality to allow for conditionals based on a selected taxonomy term ID.

 == Description ==

-This plugin expands on the ACF conditional functionality to allow for taxonomy field types and terms to be selected for conditional rules.
+This plugin expands on the ACF conditional functionality to allow for conditionals based on a selected taxonomy term ID.

-NOTE: This plugin *requires* ACF v5.6.6+.
+NOTE: This plugin *requires* ACF v5.7.0+.
 This plugin is not designed to work on ACF v4.x.

 == Installation & Configuration ==